Cowkey11/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod modifies file permissions chmod 774 adds execute permissions to owner and group owner and read to others chmod 755 hello adds execution permission to owner, group owner and others for hello
+chmod modifies file permissions chmod 774 adds execute permissions to owner and group owner and read to others chmod 755 hello adds execution permission to owner, group owner and others for hello chmod 007 hello modifies hello file permissions to none for owner and group owner and all for others